huugof/quote-card/spec.md

 # Quote Cards — Static‑First Specification (v2)

-**Goal:** A self‑hosted, portable system that turns Markdown quote files into shareable PNGs and wrapper pages — deployable on any static host with zero server requirements.
+**Goal:** A self‑hosted, portable system that turns Markdown quote files into shareable JPEGs and wrapper pages — deployable on any static host with zero server requirements.

 ---

 ## 1) Core Principles
-- **Static outputs:** PNG + HTML are the product; any static host works (GitHub Pages, Netlify, Cloudflare Pages, S3+CDN, Nginx).
+- **Static outputs:** JPEG + HTML are the product; any static host works (GitHub Pages, Netlify, Cloudflare Pages, S3+CDN, Nginx).
 - **CI‑rendered:** Rendering happens in CI (e.g., GitHub Actions) or locally — no runtime server needed.
 - **Portable by design:** Minimal dependencies (Node + Satori + Resvg).
 Docker optional.
 - **Source of truth:** Each quote is a Markdown file with YAML frontmatter in `/quotes`.